RadhiRasho/Neural-Network/c/Thoughts.md

 ### Softmax

-Softmax function is applied tot he output layer to compute probabilities, which follows the folloing function:
+Softmax function is applied tot he output layer to compute probabilities, which follows the following function:

 $$
 \Large